neicnordic/puhuri-web/docs/user_guides/organization_and_project_management.md

   <source src="../../../assets/videos/how_to_add_resource.mp4" type="video/mp4">
 </video>

+## Bulk Import

+Use Bulk Import to create multiple projects at once.

+1. Open your organization dashboard.

+2. In the Projects section, click on “Bulk Import” (right‑hand side).

+3. Select one of the following:

+    - Projects only – create projects without any resources.
+    - Projects with resources – create projects and their resources.
+Choose an offering type, then click on “Next” to generate the correct template.

+4. Download the template, fill in all required fields, and upload it.
+Click on “Next”.

+5. Review the project metadata, then click on “Import & create”.

 ## Applicable to LUMI only

 The following attributes are mandatory to flag for LUMI projects and resources: